Stadtpfarrkirche St. Michael Evangelisch-Lutherische Kirchengemeinde Weiden - St. Michael

 1. November 2022

-St. Michael's is the Protestant city church of Weiden.
+St. Michael is the Protestant city church of Weiden.
 With its magnificent altar and pulpit, it reminds me a bit of a Catholic church.
-The organ, however, is large but rather simple.
+The organ is large but rather plain.

 KT